 This way.
 This way towards a small thing I'd not noticed.

 When the camera was with us, Luca watched out for big ouches, steering us clear of fire ant mounds and cow poop as I maneuvered the tripod.
 And when I walked with the camera alone, I practiced Luca's teachings:

-Looking at these pictures, a friend remarked, "the infinite in a rectangular piece of ground," which reminds me of our fragility and of how small we truly are.
-In learning to love the small, we learn to love infinitely, a comfort in times of crisis.
+Looking at these pictures, a friend remarked, "the infinite in a rectangular piece of ground."
+This reminds me of our fragility and of how small we truly are.
+In learning to love the small, we learn to love infinitely -- a comfort in times of crisis.